-The Laboratory Services Division of the Mahoning County District Board of Health's lead testing is accredited under the American Association for Laboratory Accreditation (A2LA), and is certified within the State of Ohio by the Ohio Department of Health.
+The Laboratory Services Division of Mahoning County Public Health's lead testing is accredited under the American Association for Laboratory Accreditation (A2LA), and is certified within the State of Ohio by the Ohio Department of Health.

-The laboratory provides lead analysis for programs such as the Mahoning County Lead Hazard Control Program and the District Board of Health's Community Health Division.
+The laboratory provides lead analysis for programs such as the Mahoning County Lead Hazard Control Program.
 In addition, the laboratory provides services to other local health departments and contractors.

 By providing certified lead testing for local agencies, the Laboratory Services Division is helping in the fight to reduct lead hazards in our area.